arkhipenko/TaskScheduler/README.md

 "arkhipenko/TaskScheduler is still my choice for now, especially when I get my pull request in, so we can have that idle 1 ms sleep feature for free." - [here](http://stm32duinoforum.com/forum/viewtopic_f_18_t_4299.html)

+"The difference with milis is basically that you don’t have to be using logics to manage the executions, but the module itself does it.
+This will allow us to make code more readable and easier to maintain.
+In addition, we must take into account the extra functions it provides, such as saving energy when not in use, or changing settings dynamically." - [here](https://www.electrosoftcloud.com/en/arduino-taskscheduler-no-more-millis-or-delay/)

 ### Check out what TaskScheduler can do: